ConzorKingKong/cloud-storage/README.md

 2. `cd myTempName`

 3. Add project logic to the directory.
+Run `npm install`.

 4. Specify the entry point of the Worker script in package.json in `main` property.